dclausen01/obsidian-smart-composer/README.md

 <img src="https://github.com/user-attachments/assets/b22175d4-80a2-4122-8555-2b9dd4987f93" alt="SC2-2_MultiContext.png" width="360"/>

-Now, you can **add website links and images** as additional context for your queries.
+Now, you can **add website links, images, and documents** as additional context for your queries.

 - Website content is automatically extracted
 - **Image support**: Add images directly to your chat through: